 Some ancient cultures built whole civilizations around the exploration and development of spiritual consciousness, where understanding the process of awakening consciousness and attaining enlightenment was seen as vitally important.
-In these cultures, spiritual practices were used as tools not just as a means to understand themselves, but in doing so to also understand the world around them and all of existence.
+In these cultures, spiritual practices were used as tools not just as a means to understand themselves, but in doing so to also understand the world around them.

 We can see this understanding in the many references in sacred texts to creating eyes to see and ears to hear — an allegory for developing the ability to perceive beyond the boundaries of normal reality.
 In Prometheus Bound by Aeschylus of Greece, Prometheus explains how the lack of these abilities cause people to go through their lives as if within a dream:

 “First they had eyes but had no eyes to see, and ears but heard not.
 Like shapes within a dream they dragged through their long lives and muddles all, haphazardly.”
 4